apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Woman says she lost her voice screaming after she was stuck overnight on ski resort gondola**
+**Tigers sign infield prospect Colt Keith to 6-year, $28.6M deal**

-You can read more about it [here](https://www.cnn.com/2024/01/28/travel/lake-tahoe-ski-resort-gondola-trnd/index.html).
+You can read more about it [here](https://www.espn.com/mlb/story/_/id/39409250/tigers-sign-infield-prospect-colt-keith-6-year-286m-deal).

 ## Requirements
 - Python 3.8